Taking Macquarie University’s timber structures to the next level

-One of Australia’s youngest, yet most innovative medical faculties – Macquarie University’s Medicine and Health Sciences Faculty – has deepened its links between learning, training, research and medical practice with its new four-storey timber Ainsworth Building alongside the Macquarie University Hospital.
+Macquarie University’s Medicine and Health Sciences Faculty wanted to deepen its links between learning, training, research and medical practice with its new four-storey timber Ainsworth Building, sitting next to Macquarie University Hospital.
+The building had to keep with Macquarie University’s Campus Master Plan which emphasises sustainable buildings, cutting-edge facilities and industry collaboration.

-In keeping with Macquarie University’s Campus Master Plan which emphasises sustainable buildings, cutting-edge facilities and industry collaboration, the innovative timber construction houses multiple Harvard Case Study theatres, a contemporary lecture theatre and team-based learning spaces.
-Its eye-catching glass façade lets in maximum light on the narrow site, creating a visible link from learning spaces to the Hospital – reaffirming the vital connection between education, discovery and health.
+The innovative timber construction houses multiple Harvard Case Study theatres, a contemporary lecture theatre and team-based learning spaces.
+It’s glass façade lets in maximum light on the narrow site and creates a visible link from learning spaces to the Hospital – reaffirming the vital connection between education, discovery and health.

-Achieving the vision for the multi-storey timber structure and enabling a rapid construction programme required a high level of multidisciplinary collaboration, coordination and detailed design from day one.
-Working within a BIM environment, we produced a detailed model which was imported by the contractor in the fabrication software allowing timber to be factory pre-cut for swift assembly on site – minimising construction impact on Macquarie’s campus environment.
+Working within a BIM environment, we produced a detailed model which was imported by the contractor in the fabrication software allowing timber to be factory pre-cut for swift assembly on site – minimising construction impact on Macquarie University’s campus environment.

 With cross laminated timber (CLT) walls, and CLT floors supported by a 2.4m by 15m grid of glued laminated timber (glulam) columns and beams, there were multiple structural considerations at play.
 Our structural engineers used CLT floors and walls for lateral stability and designed connections for strength, durability, appearance and ease of assembly – and importantly ensured the final pre-cut pieces from Austria were of a length that could be easily transported to the site in Sydney.